-In his free time Dr. Fields enjoys working out, cooking, and catching up with friends.
+In his free time Dr. Fields enjoys working out, running in the rain, and catching up with friends.

 Specialized Areas of Interest

 - BA, Biochemistry, Saint John's University (Collegeville, Minn.), 2010